zpgallegos/zavant/infrastructure/analytical.md

   --run-id <job-run-id>
 ```

-The first run creates 25 analytical Iceberg tables plus
+The first run creates 25 revision-aware analytical Iceberg tables,
+`current_game_revisions`, and 25 ordinary Athena views named `current_<table>`
-`current_game_revisions` in `zavant_analytical_prod`.
-The `games` table is
+in `zavant_analytical_prod`.
+The views expose explicit business columns and
+resolve each history table through the current-revision mapping; dbt consumes
+these views without handling revision or projection identifiers.
+The `games`
-written last and acts as the revision-completion marker.
-A successful rerun
+history table is written last and acts as the revision-completion marker.

+The job creates or replaces the current views through the `primary` Athena
+workgroup, then updates the current-revision mapping.
+View DDL writes query
+metadata beneath `lake/analytical/athena-results/projection-views/`.
+A
-with no newly landed revisions should report zero projected revisions while
+successful rerun with no newly landed revisions should report zero projected
-still reconciling the current-revision mapping.
+revisions while still reconciling the current mapping; unchanged view
+definitions are reused.

+Steady-state runs avoid repeated catalog work.
+Glue inventories the catalog
+once, creates only missing Iceberg tables, and still validates every table
+against its exact Python contract.
+One S3 listing classifies both immutable
+revision metadata and current pointers.
+Pointer objects older than their
+successfully reconciled Iceberg mapping are not downloaded; new or changed
+pointers and a five-minute overlap are validated with bounded concurrent reads.
+The overlap protects updates near an S3 timestamp/reconciliation boundary.
+The full immutable
+revision inventory is still anti-joined to `games`, so this optimization does
+not make correctness depend on the preceding acquisition run.

+Current-view definitions are content-fingerprinted beneath
+`lake/analytical/control/current-views.json`.
+The 25 Athena DDL statements run
+only when a definition changes, the marker is absent, or a catalog view is
+missing.
+Iceberg MERGEs include `season` in their match predicate to enable
+partition pruning.
+Timed phase messages in the Glue output log expose catalog,
+schema, S3 inventory, pointer resolution, completion scan, table merge, view,
+and current-mapping costs independently.

 Each analytical generation supports one projection contract.
 Before deploying
 a new contract release, delete both the Glue Catalog tables and analytical